Demon (comics): Development

 He usually spends as much time planning a book as he does drawing it, and it took him about three years to write and pencil 720 pages for Demon.
-With the puzzles and mathematics in his stories, Shiga wrote from the ending and worked backwards.
+In order to construct the puzzles and mathematics in his stories, Shiga wrote from the ending and worked backwards.
 He felt that he would "get completely lost and fizzle out otherwise."
 Shiga described the story as "a 3 player chess match that pivots into a series of 7 concentric escape puzzles [with] the chess match itself contained in 2 more layers of puzzles."
-Shiga sketched the sequence of scenes in reverse as well, and this technique made him focus more on story than characterizations.
+Shiga sketched the sequence of scenes in reverse as well; this technique made him focus more on story than characterizations.
 Shiga cut some story arcs while thumbnailing, and rewrote the last chapter twice.

-Shiga stated that the biggest influences on Demon were Quantum Leap, Groundhog Day and Memoirs of an Invisible Man.
-Quantum Leap was his favourite television show and inspired the possessions in the series, although he disliked that the leaps required performing good deeds.
+Shiga stated that the biggest influences on Demon were the Quantum Leap television series and the films Groundhog Day and Memoirs of an Invisible Man.
+Quantum Leap was his favourite show and inspired the possessions in the series, although he disliked that the leaps required performing good deeds.
 He was similarly disappointed with how good deeds broke the loop in Groundhog Day, feeling that there was no logic to it.
-Shiga was also inspired by MacGyver for using intelligence to overcome obstacles with minimal resources and by Death Note in which two brilliant minds compete for advantage.
+Shiga was also inspired by MacGyver, whose title character used intelligence to overcome obstacles with minimal resources, and by Death Note, in which two brilliant minds compete for advantage.

 The improvised weapon used to escape the prison was based on a real incident in Japan.
 The final showdown at Osaka Castle was inspired by Shiga's visit there on his honeymoon.
 He was particularly influenced by an artist's interpretation of the Siege of Osaka in isometric perspective.

 Shiga placed great importance on negative space in the layouts to control the pacing.
-The final art was inked in sequence with coloring done in Photoshop.
+The final art was inked in sequence, with coloring done in Photoshop.
 Although many reviewers have noted that Shiga's simple artistic style contrasts with the wild plots, making them more palatable, Shiga has stated that he did not consciously do this and is critical of his artistic skill, feeling that it is a professional shortcoming.
 He stated that he tried to make the scenes "tastefully depicted" given the material.